jmatth11/chebi/README.md

 The spec allows for messages to be grouped by top-down of topic, client socket, and message channel.
 This allows large messages to not clog up the pipeline if smaller messages can be proessed quicker.

+## Examples

+You can find different examples in the `examples/` folder.

 ## Simple Demo

 Simple demo of 2 subscribers and 2 publisher.